 How are the Psychology email distribution lists managed?

-List owners have been identified for each of these lists and have been trained on MailMan protocols.
+List owners have been identified for each of the department’s lists who have been trained on Mailman protocols.
 Each list owner is responsible for their list's appropriate use and membership.
 Any UCLA member may set up their own distribution lists.
-Submit requests for new lists here: http://lists.ucla.edu/signup.html.
+Submit requests for new lists here: lists.ucla.edu/signup.html

-When you receive an email message by way of MailMan you will see a link at the bottom of the message to the list Info Page which has the list owner's email addresses on it.
-See the Psych-all info page for an example: http://lists.ucla.edu/cgi-bin/mailman/listinfo/psych-all
+When you receive an email message by way of Mailman you will see a link at the bottom of the message to the list Info Page.
+Go to the info page for more information on who manages the list.
+See an example info page for the Psych-All list: lists.ucla.edu/cgi-bin/mailman/listinfo/psych-all

 In general, responsibility for maintaining members and sending announcements to the lists has been assigned to department members with the most knowledge of each list's purpose.
 As a general rule of thumb, the Psychology "area" lists are managed by department area chairs, or their designees.
-Lists of graduate students are usually managed by Lindsay Kovner.
+Lists of graduate students are usually managed by the Graduate Studies Coordinator.
 The Psych All list is managed by members of the IT unit.

-How can I see the list names when I'm emailing?
+How can I see the distribution list names when I'm emailing?

 Who is allowed to be on the lists?